SparkPost/event-data/README.md

     Execute the following command to deploy the packaged template aws cloudformation deploy --template-file ./event-data.cf.yaml --stack-name <YOUR STACK NAME>

-Once that's done, we can deploy.
+Once that's done, we can `deploy`.

     $ ./deploy
     Waiting for changeset to be created..